kaizer1v/kaizer1v.github.io/all_collections/_posts/2020-01-07-lessons-at-gramener.md

 If a team member isn't really fruitful, just move them and get someone else - FAST.
 If something isn't working - just move on and get back to it later - FAST

-### 7/ Progress & communication should always be visible
+### 7/ Progress & communication should ALWAYS be visible

 In any way possible, I should always be moving ahead - one step at a time, but never stopping.
 Also, always communicate the progress too.
 These are key things when scaling really fast